LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

        - `<district>` (e.g., 4)
          - The Congressional district represented by the member (exclusive to the House).
 - `<identifiers>`
-  - Container for member’s identifying and contact information.
+  - Container for member’s identifying information.
 The `<identifiers>` element will include the following child:
   - `<bioguideID>` (e.g., L000174)
     - The unique ID value that originates in the [Biographical Directory of the United States Congress, 1774-Present](https://bioguide.congress.gov/).
 - `<partyHistory>`